 We find the theme very interesting, and it has beautiful Renaissance art.
 We think it could be a good introduction to worker placement and engine building, but more for non-gamer adults than for children.

 There’s no hidden information, and just a few early decisions will often determine the winner.

 The tiny meeples look like painters.
 They are super cute, and they’re each a combination of black, white, and gray.
 Their small size and difference between front and back makes them hard to tell apart.

-There’s a lot of nice elements in Pigment, but it leaves us feeling rather unsatisfied.
+There’s a lot of nice elements in Pigment, but it leaves us wanting a little bit more.
 At $15, it is a decent, fast introduction to worker placement, and would also be a good choice for an art lover.

 The Family Gamers received a complimentary copy of Pigment from Copper Frog Games for this review.

 You Bred Raptors? provided our end bump music: “Avalanche”.